RodrigoEC/docker/theorical-content/aboutDocker.md

 ### What is docker?

-Docker is a set of technologies to provide modern tools to deplay and run applications and the `Docker engine` is a platform that does the intermediate between the O.S of the machine and the containers, it is what allows as to create the containers.
+Docker is a set of technologies that provide modern tools to deplay and run applications and the `Docker engine` is a platform that does the intermediate between the O.S of the machine and the containers, it is what allows as to create the containers.